hcraveiro/Home-Assistant-FusionSolar-App/README.md

 The integration uses both real-time inverter endpoints and HAR-validated FusionSolar frontend behaviour to avoid exposing placeholder PV inputs that do not really exist for the device.

+The inverter device also exposes hardware metadata when available from the FusionSolar frontend / API, including:

+- Inverter model
+- Inverter firmware version
+- Inverter serial number

 ### Diagnostic sensors

 Some sensors are primarily useful for diagnostics and troubleshooting rather than day-to-day dashboards, including: